polurezov8/DesignPatterns/README.md

 ## Singleton

+What is it?
-* What is it? \nThe singleton pattern ensures that only one object of a given type exists in the application.
+* The singleton pattern ensures that only one object of a given type exists in the application.

-* What are the benefits? \nThe singleton pattern can be used to manage objects that represent real-world resources or to encapsulate a shared resource.
+What are the benefits?
+* The singleton pattern can be used to manage objects that represent real-world resources or to encapsulate a shared resource.

-* When should you use this pattern? \nThe singleton pattern should be used when creating further objects doesn’t increase the number of real-world resources available or when you want to consolidate an activity such as logging.
+When should you use this pattern?
+* The singleton pattern should be used when creating further objects doesn’t increase the number of real-world resources available or when you want to consolidate an activity such as logging.

 See also the UML class diagram below.